thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 Improvement of Strain Image Quality with Regularization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The deformable image registration problem is common in medical imaging
+[Zitova2003, Crum2004]_.
+It is used to monitor tumor growth, compensate for
+patient motion, register to a common atlas, etc.  In the context of ultrasound
+strain imaging, estimating local is the first step in a two stage process; in
+the second step strains are calculated from the estimated displacements.
+In
+some cases strain is estimated iteratively along with the displacements in order
+to improve the quality of strain estimation
+[Brusseau2001,Maurice2004a,Brusseau2008]_, but all algorithms take this form.

 In simple block-matching image registration methods, the registration of a block
 is isolated to the given block.
 Motion of the block is local, and motion of
 surrounding regions is not considered in determination of the block's